brodieG/fansi/DEVNOTES.md

 Currently takes STRSXP.
 A little awkward though, but we did it that way because we had the index.

+## Grapheme Boundaries

+So we need to modify `readUTF8` to know when to continue reading when the next char being zero width doesn't do it.

+* RI flags (even odd) (what about england/wales/scotland?)

+Exploring whether we can get away with a cheap implementation.

+Country flags are fine since each Regional Indicator (RI) on its own is 1 width, but together they are two (ah, but we can't break in the middle).

+Prepend we probably can't handle, as they too are zero width (some are anyway).

+Do not break before extending characters.

+* Grapheme extend (non spacing and enclosing marks, ZWNJ)
+* Emoji modifier

+Do not break before modifiers:

+* Emoji component 1F9B0..1F9B3 hair type
+* Emoji modifier 1F3FB..1F3FF skin color

+Do no break within emoji modifier sequences

+In practice, I think this means:

+* Treat modifier/component as width zero
+* Treat anything after a ZWJ as width zero
+* Handle RI/flags  U+1F1E6...U+1F1FF

+This should be usually right so long as the sequences are well formed.

+The pain is flags because we don't want to let substring in width mode cut in the middle.
+But maybe that's okay?
+All the rounding business should work if we just force the advance.
+We just need to check whether the next thing is as flag and just advance extra.

 ## Crayon Compatibility

 ### Updating Crayon